S-Abdelnabi/s-abdelnabi.github.io/_publications/2009-10-01-paper-title-number-3.md

 ---
-title: "What's in the box?!
-Deflecting Adversarial Attacks by Randomly Deploying Adversarially-Disjoint Models"
+title: "What's in the box?!: Deflecting Adversarial Attacks by Randomly Deploying Adversarially-Disjoint Models"
 collection: publications
 authors: 'Sahar Abdelnabi and Mario Fritz'
 venue: "Moving Target Defense Workshop, in conjunction with CCS'21"